snapshot-labs/snapshot-docs/space-handbook/delegation.md

 ---
 description: >-
-  Which Voting Strategy to choose to enable enable users to vote on behalf of their delegators?
+  Which Voting Strategy to choose to enable users to vote on behalf of their delegators?
 ---